Andromeda

 If this is the first time using the CLI make sure to run "wallet add <wallet-name>"in order to create a wallet.
 Then go to that chain's faucet (usually located in their discord) and request tokens.

-We have already uploaded the App ADO to the uni-5 testnet.
-The code I will use is 98.
-This code Id will most likely be outdated in the future.
-A simple way to check the latest code id for the App ADO is to query it from the ADODB using the the chain you want to use.
+We have already uploaded the App ADO to the Andromeda testnet.
+A simple way to check the latest code id for the App ADO is to query it from the ADODB using the chain you want to use.

 In the CLI, while connected to the chain of choice, run: